abeaderstadt/smart-store-beaderstadt/README.md

 ##  Visualizations

-### 1. Total Spend by Customer on Each Product
+### 1. Total Spend by Customers on Each Product
 ![Total Spend by Customer on Each Product](screenshots/bar_total_spend_by_customer_and_product.png)
-_This bar chart displays the total purchase amount per customer, broken down by product._
+_This bar chart displays the total purchase amount of all customers, broken down by product._

 ---